 Turns out, you can easily lose track of your place (which I did), so much so that sometimes you also get lost (which we did).
 But this was a self-guided tour, and so I like to consider our getting lost as an added opportunity to explore the Confederation Trail for 20 kilometres in the wrong direction.

 Regardless, there’s something truly unique about the pace of travel by bike.
 At once, it allows you to go great distances without going so fast that you feel as if you’ve missed something.
 What’s more, our route was researched by World Expeditions and so we had countless opportunities to explore without truly feeling lost.
 Our cycling trip ended in a similar fashion to our Fundy trek: with a fierce-smelling car ride back to our accommodations for a quick shower and well deserved bottle of Schooner.
+[Editor’s note: “Schooner” is a brand of lager in the Atlantic provinces and also a type of glass typically used to serve draft beer.]

 There is an undeniable beauty to Canada’s Maritimes, and portions of it need you to go deep into its most remote and difficult-to-access regions, to travel long distances across very diverse terrain to find some of its hidden wonders that can be easily missed.